Machian gravity and a cosmology without dark matter and dark energy: Introduction

 The paper is organized as follows.
 The second section shows how a general five dimensional theory can be expanded in terms of a four dimensional theory.
 In the third part, the most general line element for the cosmological model from the Machian gravity is taken and then it is shown how the dark matter and the dark energy can emerge from the geometry.
-In the fourth part, the nature of the dark matter and dark energy in the FLRW universe is discussed.
-Finally, the last part gives the conclusion.
+In the fourth section we discuss the observational features of the theory that can distinguish our theory from the standard model of cosmology.
+The last section gives the conclusion.